Teemursu/teemursu.github.io/index.md

 I want to help computers understand language.

-Studying NLP, lexical semantics and Transformers architecture.
-- Helsinki University - Master's programme: Linguistic Diversity & Digital Humanities - Language Technology track
+Studying NLP, lexical semantics and BERT in Helsinki University in the [language technology track of Linguistic Diversity & Digital Humanism Master's programme](https://blogs.helsinki.fi/language-technology/news/)

 I'm driven by the analysis and mitigation of cultural biases from AI and NLP.
 Currently, I'm taking part of a research project on Multilingual/Finnish gender bias in word embeddings (both static and contextual.)